AsherTeo/Airbnb-Price-Prediction-/README.md

 </table>

 ## Data Proprcessing
-Feature Distribution Analysis: Analyzed the distribution of each feature to identify trends and detect anomalies.
-Price Range Assessment: Checked the minimum and maximum values of the target variable (price) to understand its range and identify potential outliers.
+- **Check the minimum and maximum values of the target variable (price) to understand its range and identify potential outliers.**
-Manual Feature Selection: Reviewed and manually selected key features based on domain knowledge and their correlation with the target variable.
+- **Review and manually selected key features based on domain knowledge**
+- **Replaced missing values with the median for numerical features and the mode for categorical features**

 # Data Transformation

+## Numerical Features
+- Retained features with VIF values less than 20 to address multicollinearity.
+- Applied Box-Cox transformation to features with a skewness factor greater than 0.8 to reduce skewness and normalize the data.
+- Selected features with a p-value less than 0.05 to ensure statistical significance.

+## Categorical Features
+- Used the Chi-Square test to evaluate feature importance and selected features with a p-value less than 0.05.
+- From the 140 features meeting the p-value threshold, retained the top 70 features based on their Chi-Square scores for optimal performance.

 # Machine Learning